Seminar Machine Learning in Phylogenetics and Population Genetics SS 2024

 (in collaboration with computomics)

-• Improving most likelihood tree reconstruction based on CRISPR arrays
+• Improving most likelihood tree reconstruction based on CRISPR arrays (bioinf)

 • Modeling CRISPR population dynamics (math)